2004 Indian Ocean earthquake and tsunami: Thailand

 At Phuket Province, the island province's western beaches were struck by the tsunami.
 At Patong Beach, a popular tourist destination, the tsunami first arrived as a small flood, which swept away cars and surprised people.
 About 10 minutes later, the sea receded for a while before the tsunami arrived again as a large wall of water looming over the skyline and flooding the coast.
 Another video from Kamala Beach showed the tsunami flooding the ground floor of a restaurant sweeping away an elderly couple.
 On Karon Beach, Kamala Beach and Kata Beach, the tsunami came in like a surging flood inland carrying people and cars.
-On some locations, a coastal road was built which was higher than the shore, protecting a hotel which was behind it.
+On some locations, a coastal road, which was built higher than the shore, protected a hotel which was behind it.
 On the east coast of Phuket Island, the tsunami height was about 2 m.
 In one river mouth, many boats were damaged.
 The tsunami moved counter-clockwise around Phuket Island, as was the case at Okushiri Island in the 1993 Hokkaido earthquake.
 According to interviews, the second wave was the largest.
 The tsunami heights were 5–6 m and the inundated depth was about 2 m.
 The tsunami surprised many tourists at Koh Racha Yai, where it flooded the resorts.
 About 250 people perished directly in the tsunami.

 The Phi Phi Islands are a group of small islands that were affected by the tsunami.
 The north bay of Phi Phi Don Island opens to the north-west in the direction of the tsunami.
 The measured tsunami height on this beach was 5.8 m.
 According to eyewitness accounts, the tsunami came from the north and south.
 The ground level was about 2 m above sea level, where there were many cottages and hotels.
 The south bay opens to the south-east and faces in the opposite direction from the tsunami.
 Furthermore, Phi Phi Le Island shields the port of Phi Phi Don Island.
 The measured tsunami height was 4.6 m in the port.
 Amateur camcorder footage taken by Israeli tourists showed the tsunami advancing inland suddenly as a small flood, gradually becoming more powerful and engulfing the whole beach and resort, with the tsunami carrying a yacht out to sea.

 Moreover, the tsunami was detected by scuba divers around offshore islands like the Similan Islands and the Surin Islands.
 The divers reported being caught in a violent, swirling current suddenly while underwater.
 Local camcorder footage showed the tsunami surging inland and flooding camping equipment at the Similan Islands while the tsunami caught tourists unaware at the Surin Islands, and dragging them out towards the sea.